ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ## Modifying, exporting, and deleting personal data
 {: #managing_personal_data}

-Regardless of what type of IBM Cloud account is used, if you have rights to the objects in the account, you can modify, export, and delete them.
+Regardless of what type of {{site.data.keyword.cloud_notm}} account is used, if you have rights to the objects in the account, you can modify, export, and delete them.
 Before you make changes, coordinate with other users to make sure that you don't unnecessarily modify or delete data.

 Before you delete data from an account, determine whether it is a personal account or a corporate individual account.